-This book will present a unified and up-to date introduction to ROC methodologies, covering both diagnosis (classification) and prediction.
-The book will emphasize the practical implementation of these methods using standard statistical software such as R and STATA.
-Existing books tend to be specialized and/or focus on the theoretical derivations, with limited discussion of the use of the concepts and methods across diverse scientific fields and modest emphasis on the implementation of the methods.
-This book comes after more than a decade of intensive growth in both the methods and the applications of ROC analysis.
-It is time for a new synthesis.
-This book will provide a contemporary, integrated exposition of ROC methodology for both classification and prediction, and will include material on multiple class ROC.
-It will avoid lengthy technical exposition and will provide code and datasets in each chapter.
-Receiver Operating Characteristic Analysis for Classification and Prediction is primarily for researchers, but will also be useful for those that use ROC analysis in disciplines such as diagnostic medicine, bioinformatics, medical physics, and perception psychology.
+This book presents a unified and up-to-date introduction to ROC methodologies, covering both diagnosis (classification) and prediction.
+The emphasis is on the conceptual underpinning of ROC analysis and the practical implementation in diverse scientific fields.
+A plethora of examples accompany the methodologic discussion using standard statistical software such as R and STATA.
+The book arrives after two decades of intensive growth in both the methods and the applications of ROC analysis and presents a new synthesis.
+The authors provide a contemporary, integrated exposition of ROC methodology for both classification and prediction and include material on multiple-class ROC.
+This book avoids lengthy technical exposition and provides code and datasets in each chapter.
+ROC Analysis for Classification and Prediction in Practice is intended for researchers and graduate students, but will also be useful for those that use ROC analysis in diverse disciplines such as diagnostic medicine, bioinformatics, medical physics, and perception psychology.

 1. Introduction 2.
 Measures of Diagnostic and Predictive Performance 3.
 Statistical inference for the ROC curve 4.
 Comparing ROC curves 5.
 The ROC surface and k-class classification for k > 2 6.
 ROC regression 7.
 Missing data and errors-in-variables in ROC analysis